 Did you know that there are over 200 different viruses that cause the common cold?
 Did you know that children put their hands in their mouths every 2 or 3 minutes?
 Did you know that frequent hand washing can reduce school absences for students and teachers by up to 50%?

-These surprising statistics and others are the reason that the Canadian Consumer Specialty Products Association (CCSPA) and the Canadian Partnership for Consumer Food Safety Education (CPCFSE) have developed the following resources to help teachers explain the importance of regular hand washing to children in grades one through six.
-We called our program The 15-Second Challenge because students should wash their hands for at least 15 seconds to get rid of germs and bacteria.
+These surprising statistics and others are the reason that the Canadian Consumer Specialty Products Association (CCSPA) and the Canadian Partnership for Consumer Food Safety Education (CPCFSE) developed the following resources to help teachers explain the importance of regular hand washing to children in grades one through six.
+The program is called The 15-Second Challenge because students should wash their hands for at least 15 seconds to get rid of germs and bacteria.

 The 15-Second Challenge includes the following useful resources for teachers:

 - A handout about why “Germs are Gross” and “How to Wash your Hands (the Right Way)” (.pdf)

 - Templates for stickers that you can print out using Avery labels (#5294). (.doc)

 - Rules for a school-wide poster, story and poetry contest (.doc)

 If you have any questions or comments, please do not hesitate to contact CCSPA.

 The information above was compiled by the Canadian Consumer Specialty Products Association and the Canadian Partnership for Consumer Food Safety Education.
 This information is not copyrighted.
 It is for educational purposes only.